Are Cold Cuts Healthy? Here's What a Dietitian Has to Say

-Eating cold cuts is convenient.
-No cutting or cooking.
-Simply buy the meat, slap it on a sandwich or in a wrap, and head out the door.
+Eating cold cuts is convenient—no cutting or cooking required.
+Simply buy the meat, slap it on a sandwich or in a wrap and head out the door.
 They are also high in protein and beneficial vitamins and minerals such as iron, zinc, and vitamin B12.
 On the flip side, they are high in sodium and some are high in saturated fat, both of which you'll want to be especially wary of if you have heart disease or high blood pressure.

 Cold Cuts and Heart Health

-Eating high amounts of processed meats increases risk of heart disease, cancer and diabetes.
+Eating high amounts of processed meats can increase the risk of heart disease, cancer and diabetes.
 This is related to many factors, but one culprit is sodium.
 Sodium is about 400 percent higher, on average, in processed meats than unprocessed meats.
-"Too much sodium stiffens our blood vessels and stresses our heart and kidneys," says Sam Teece, M.P.H., R.D., a chef and dietitian at Sam Teece Nutrition Consulting.
+"Too much sodium stiffens our blood vessels and stresses our heart and kidneys," says Sam Teece, M.P.H., RD, a chef and dietitian at Sam Teece Nutrition Consulting.